Wedding sparklers at your wedding

 Wedding sparklers are always a feast for the eye!
 Especially as a wedding photographer.
 You’ve planned to include a ‘sparkler send-off’ in the schedule, fantastic!
 They are absolutely great fun and your guests should sure enjoy it, not to mention you as the wedding couple.

-Have you decided on the best time for sparklers?
+Have you decided on the best time for sparklers within your wedding day schedule?
 Just after sunset is perfect time to hold them.
-With a nice dark blue lingering in the night sky, you should get some stunning backgrounds rather than waiting until it’s pitch black out side.
+With a nice dark blue lingering tone in the night sky, you should get some stunning backgrounds rather than waiting until it’s pitch black out side.
 You’ll also have some lovely ambient light on your guests faces capturing them in the image too!

 Personally I think it’s also the best time to do it, before guests begin to settle down and begin to have several glasses of alcohol which may increase fooling around and less of an awareness around the dress.
 So I would highly suggest scheduling your wedding sparklers around 20 minutes after sunset.

 Sparklers can get very hot once you’ve finished with them and therefore it’s very important that a bucket of water or sand is readily available, easily located and close for guests to safely ignite and dispose of correctly.
 Keeping everyone happy, especially the wedding venue!
 If anything could go wrong, the photographer can’t be held responsible including for insurance reasons.
 It is suggested that a groomsman or person of responsibility is made responsible for arranging guests, the sparkler exit and correctly disposing of the used wedding sparklers once finished.
 Respect the venue is a must.

 How do we arrange guests for wedding sparkler exit?